Increasing your conversion rates is absolutely crucial. Having a good conversion rate is the foundation of high sales volume.

 Do not try to woo people with fancy, complicated business language – it just doesn’t work.

-You write for people, it’s people who read your site.
-A marketing director or a purchasing manager are people too.
+You write for people – it’s people who read your site.
+Marketing directors and Purchasing Managers are people too.
 Don’t write for companies, write for people.

 5. Address objections